-- The reaction is inherently complex and multiplex, which requires significant optimization to understand whether the samples are comparable. - Ideally the reactions are independent no change in yield and no new products over the entire amplification range. - If this is true, variation will be due to sample characteristics, not PCR characteristics. - Ideally
+- The reaction is a multiplex, which requires significant optimization to understand whether and how the reactions compete. - Ideally the reactions are independent no change in yield and no new products over the entire amplification range. - If this is true, variation will be due to sample characteristics, not PCR characteristics. - Ideally the initial concentrations are similar.

-Comparative RT-PCR
+Details for competitive RT-PCR

-- A synthetic target is doped into the sample at a known concentration, then its dilution is automatic - Use the same primers as the target, but a different length and internal sequence - usually slightly shorter (or longer a tag may be added ) - Calibrating the efficiency is important - To monitor the RT+PCR reaction, an RNA template is desirable. - A competition must be created and tested for every species of interest, and checked any time a variant appears - Ambion provides a kit to produce an RNAase resistant competicon (the C and U are 2' modified)
+- A synthetic target is doped into the sample at a known concentration, then its dilution is automatic - Use the same primers as the target, but a different length (usually slightly shorter, but not enough to change efficiency). - A competition must be created and tested for every species of interest, and checked any time a variant appears